OliW07/Motion-Eye-Pi-System/README.md

 # MotionEye Automation Template

 A lightweight, configurable Raspberry Pi automation system for multi-camera MotionEye surveillance setups.
-This project provides a reusable framework to quickly deploy, configure, and run a Pi-based MotionEye system with minimal setup.
+This project provides a reusable framework for quickly deploying, configuring, and running a Pi-based MotionEye system with minimal setup.
+Using the Tampermonkey Chrome extension, MotionEye is dynamically adjusted to enable slideshows and automatic grid scaling for 2x2 grids.

 ---